RavensbourneWebMedia/Digital_Advertising/README.md

 * You will deliver​ ​a​ ​cross-media​ ​campaign​ ​solution​ ​for​ ​​**summative​ ​​stage** comprising of ​**a)​ ​campaign ​visuals,​ b) campaign touchpoints and c) a web​ enabled solution​.**

-If you would like to read the full unit brief, this can be found [here.](TODO:ADD Final Brief here)

 # Plan for the unit

 When | In class | Homework | Blog